spacetelescope/poppy/docs/installation.rst

 Installing or updating pysynphot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pysynphot is an optional dependency, but is highly recommended.
+Pysynphot is an optional dependency, but as noted above is highly recommended.

 To install or update ``pysynphot``, do the following.
 (See also http://stsdas.stsci.edu/pysynphot/ and https://trac6.assembla.com/astrolib).
 WebbPSF has most recently been tested using pysynphot 0.9.5 but is known to work well with earlier versions as well.